Conventional Refinance Loan

 - Have no mortgage insurance if the loan-to-value is 80% or under.

 - Have stricter guidelines than FHA loans when it comes to credit, but allow primary residences, second home, and investment properties.

-- Conventional loans do not require the upfront mortgage insurance premium (MIP), which is currently 1.75% percent of the loan amount.
+- Conventional loans do not require borrowers to pay or finance a upfront mortgage insurance premium (MIP), which is currently 1.75% percent of the loan amount.

-- Conventional appraisals are more lenient appraisal standards than FHA Mortgages.
+- Conventional loan appraisal requirements are more lenient than FHA minimum property requirements.

 Conventional Cash Out and Debt Consolidation

 Are you overwhelmed with debt or looking to take cash out for home improvements?
 The annual percentage rate (APR) on credit cards, small loans, student loans, or other debt is often much higher than a mortgage interest rate.

 Many American households find relief by consolidating their debt and save hundreds of dollars a month.